officialnosk/officialnosk.github.io/README.md

-# Class of 2020 Website
+# SFD 2019 | NOSK, Website

 The site is open source (here's all the code!).

-Submit [issues](https://github.com/Classof2020/classof2020.github.io/issues/new) and [pull requests](https://github.com/Classof2020/classof2020.github.io/compare/) for stories, site ideas or copy edits.
+Submit [issues](https://github.com/officialnosk/new/issues/new) and [pull requests](https://github.com/officialnosk/new/compare/) for stories, site ideas or copy edits.

 #### Goals